 Please click here for testimonials by students and counselors.

 PROMYS counselors are recruited from the top undergraduate mathematics majors at universities around the country.
 They are students studying mathematics at major universities like Boston University, Brandeis, Brown, Harvard, MIT, Princeton, UC Berkeley, UC Santa Barbara, University of Chicago, and Yale.
 They bring an enthusiastic attitude to the program that is easily transmitted to the PROMYS participants.

 If you'd like to apply to be a counselor in PROMYS 2014, please complete the counselor application here.
-We require a college transcript and two letters of recommendation from professors familiar with your mathematical work.
+We require the online application, an official college transcript and two letters of recommendation from professors familiar with your mathematical work.